 - Capital Formation

-Financial markets are lean on central banks to control the currency rates as they decide interest rates.
-Simultaneously, the stock and the currency market directly correlate with the progress and changes of the traded financial asset.
-The most interesting market for traders remains the security market as it requires fewer funds and has great volatility.
+Financial markets lean on central banks to control the currency rates as they decide interest rates.
+Simultaneously, the stock and the currency market directly correlate with the traded financial asset’s progress and changes.
+The most exciting market for traders remains the security market, which requires fewer funds and has extraordinary volatility.

 Participants of the Financial Market

 Though in a precise way, financial market participants are classified based on the segment.
-In layman language, financial markets are nothing but relationships between the buyers and the sellers.
-It also has one more category known as intermediaries that look after transactions, assists, and necessary facilitation.
-Through this, the intermediary can act as a buyer, a seller, and an intermediary all at the same time.
+In layman’s language, financial markets are nothing but relationships between the buyers and the sellers.
+It also has another category known as intermediaries that look after transactions, assist, and provide necessary facilitation.
+Through this, the intermediary can simultaneously act as a buyer, seller, and intermediary.

 We have classified the players of financial markets for each market.
 So, let’s dive into it.